 The hotspot remains in the student's possession continuously until the

 student graduates or completes four years of school at Beaverton School

 Q: What happens to the hotspot if a student transfers schools?

 a student transfers schools and remains in the Beaverton School

 District, the hotspot will stay with them.
 If a student leaves the

-school district, we'll ask that the hotspot be returned to the LITT at
+school district, we'll ask that the hotspot be returned to the Library Instructional Technology Teacher (LITT) at

 your school.
 If the device is not returned, the student's account may be